J35P312/fluffy/README.md

 # FluFFyPipe
 NIPT analysis pipeline, using WisecondorX for detecting aneuplodies and large CNVs, AMYCNE for FFY and PREFACE for FF prediction (optional).
 FluFFYPipe produces a variety of output files, as well as a per batch csv summary.

-FluFFyPipe is still in early development, use at your own risk!

 <p align="center">
 <img src="https://github.com/J35P312/FluFFyPipe/blob/master/logo/IMG_20200320_132001.jpg" width="400" height="400" >
 </p>